Practical Differentially Private Hyperparameter Tuning with Subsampling: Experimental Results

-\para{Takeaways.} Overall, we observe that both variants of our method provide better privacy-utility trade-off and have a lower computational cost than the baseline method.
-Additionally, we also note the benefits of tailored analysis (Thm~\ref{thm:strategy1_rdp1}) in Figure~\ref{fig:figure_tune_lr} in terms of slightly higher accuracy for variant 1 compared to variant 2.
-The situation in Figure~\ref{fig:figure_tune_all} is nuanced because we are also tuning the batch size and epochs; and the noise levels are higher compared to Figure~\ref{fig:figure_tune_lr}.
-One reason for slightly better privacy-utility trade-off for variant 2 is possibly the fact that our tailored bound is less tight for higher values of $\mu$ and small values of $q$ (see Figure~\ref{fig:compare_dp_bounds}).
-Moreover, at high noise levels, variant 2 could benefit from the additional training data for the final model.
+\para{Takeaways.} Overall, for both DP-SGD and DP-Adam, we observe that both variants of our method provide better privacy-utility trade-off and have a lower computational cost than the baseline method.
+Additionally, we also note the benefits of tailored analysis (Thm~\ref{thm:strategy1_rdp1}) in Figure~\ref{fig:figure_tune_lr_dp_sgd} in terms of slightly higher accuracy for variant 1 compared to variant 2 for DP-SGD.
+In Figure~\ref{fig:figure_tune_all} where we are also tuning the batch size and epochs, the noise levels are higher compared to Figure~\ref{fig:figure_tune_lr_dp_sgd}.
+One reason for slightly better privacy-utility trade-off for variant 2 with DP-SGD is possibly the fact that our tailored bound is less tight for higher values of $\mu$ and small values of $q$ (see Figure~\ref{fig:compare_dp_bounds}).